Grumbel/rfactortools/FAQ.md

 ## Sound not working in converted rFactor mods

 The `.sfx` file defines which sounds are used, in some mods the file path needs to be changed to include the mod name.
+Other mods might depend on a base mod that contains all the sound and not contain sound files themselves.

 ## GameStockCar2013 crashes when starting the mod